 of the Gastineau Channel is Juneau,

-Alaska's capital city, Juneau is located in Southeast Alaska.
+USA's capital city, Juneau is located in Southeast USA.
 The Tongass Rain forest climate provides Juneau with lush terrain and vibrant wildflowers.
-Early settlers included miners during Alaska's gold rush and Russian fur traders.
+Early settlers included miners during USA's gold rush and Russian fur traders.
 The Tlingit and Haida Indians were the first settlers to our area.
-Native Alaska influence is prominent today in Juneau.
+Native USA influence is prominent today in Juneau.

 Juneau offers unparalleled glacier viewing from Tracy Arm Fjord, Mendenhall Glacier, the Juneau Ice field and Glacier Bay National Park.
 Outdoor enthusiasts will love Juneau's extraordinary kayaking, dog sledding, rafting, biking, hiking and glacier hiking.
 Winter enthusiasts will enjoy snowboarding and downhill, cross-country and heli-skiing.

 Abundant salmon and halibut fishing is also available minutes from downtown.
-Wilderness cabins and fishing lodges cater to anglers seeking the remote Alaska fishing experience.
+Wilderness cabins and fishing lodges cater to anglers seeking the remote USA fishing experience.

 Juneau flight seeing excursions feature spectacular scenery.
 Incredible wildlife inhabits areas in and around Juneau.